Cheesy Potato Casserole

 Why Are They Called Funeral Potatoes?

-In Utah, whenever someone dies we are asked to make certain foods to serve the family after a funeral.
-They typically have a luncheon after the services and burial for close family members.
-Hence they are called funeral potatoes.
-It’s funny, in Utah these are made for just about any church function or neighborhood party.
+In Utah, whenever someone dies, neighbors are asked to make certain foods to serve the family after a funeral.
+They typically have a luncheon after the services and burial for close family members, particularly those who have traveled to the funeral.
+Hence, they’re called funeral potatoes.
+It’s funny, in Utah, these are made for just about any church function or neighborhood party.

 Dinner Rolls by Linda